walkoffcyber/WALKOFF/docs/workflow.rst

 Parallel Action
 ~~~~~~~~~~~~~~~
 	Another action type that isn't found in the Builtin Apps, is the Parallel Action.
-For apps that can be run as parallel actions, they will have an option that says "Run in Parallel" located in the right panel all the way at the bottom.
+For apps that can be run as parallel actions, they will have an option that says ``Run in Parallel`` located in the right panel all the way at the bottom.
 If you select that drop down, it will give you all of the possible arguments to parallelize on for that specific action.
-This SHOULD speed up your workflow run time as it will spawn off individual actions for the array of values you would like to parallelize on.
+This *should* speed up your workflow run time as it will spawn off individual actions for the array of values you would like to parallelize on.